How the Timucua Grew Plants

 Students should be able to choose appropriate metric units for measuring length and volume, describe what plants need to grow, describe how plants respond to light and gravity, describe structures of plants, and explain why food is needed for plants to stay alive and grow.

 Students will conduct research on the Timucuan people of Northeast Florida.
-The following websites can be used for research:
+The following website can be used for research:

 Students will design a skit or a one act play that highlights how the Timucuan may have traded with French or Spanish explorers/settlers.
 Their play will have the Timucuan teaching the explorers how to plant a squash or bean seed, how to recognize the parts of the plant, and what the plant requires for growing and developing new plants.
 The student will be assessed using a content and participation checklist.